OswaldLabsOpenSource/platform/README.md

 ## Privacy

-Usage of these APIs is free, and we don't collect any personally identifyable information.
+Usage of these APIs is free, and we don't collect any personally identifiable information.
 We do, however, track metrics using Google Analytics.
 This helps us scale and understand where/how often the platform is being used.
 The cookie `_ga` or `oswald_labs_platform` is used by Google Analytics.
 We also use Cloudflare to cache requests as our CDN, primarily for static resources.
 Cloudflare uses the `__cfduid` cookie for security; again, no personal information is collected.